-20. Would it make any difference if the owner of the land over which the right of way runs had suggested the right of way was limited to use for residential purposes so that it could not be used to serve a retail development?
+20. Potential property instructions relating to contracts for the sale of land Would it make any difference if the owner of the land over which the right of way runs had suggested the right of way was limited to use for residential purposes so that it could not be used to serve a retail development?